-Steve Gokberk knew from the time he was 15 years old that he wanted to be an attorney.
+From the age of fifteen, Steve Gokberk knew from that he wanted to be an attorney.
 A class in American Civil Law taught by a great teacher sparked his interest and inspired him to join his high school mock trial team.
-“The cases we were studying all related to torts and personal injury and the idea of helping people to right wrongs resonated with me right from the start, and from that moment I directed all my future studies toward law.”
+“The cases we were studying all related to torts and personal injury.
+The idea of helping people to right wrongs resonated with me right from the start.
+From that moment I directed all my future studies toward law.”

-Steve has never strayed from his pursuit of the law and making a difference in peoples’ lives, keeping on that path into college at St. Johns University where he pursued pre law studies and served as the president of the legal society.
-As president, Steve helped to organize volunteering opportunities for the group, including organizational help with an American Breast Cancer walk at St. Johns that traveled along Queens Blvd.
+Steve has never strayed from his pursuit of the law and making a difference in peoples’ lives.
+He pursued pre-law studies and served as the president of the legal society as an undergraduate at St. John’s University.
+As president, Steve helped to organize volunteering opportunities for the group, including organizational help with an American Breast Cancer walk.

-While at St. Johns Law, Steve did a full year externship with the New York Legal Assistance Group, a not for profit that provides free civil legal services to New Yorkers who can’t afford a private lawyer.
-While there, Steve handled initial case intake and other pre-trial work.
-He also assisted adult victims of domestic violence in court to help them attain temporary orders of protection and visitation matters prior to their case being handled by a lawyer.
+While at St. John’s Law, Steve did a full year externship with the New York Legal Assistance Group, a not-for-profit that provides free civil legal services to victims of domestic violence who cannot afford a private lawyer.
 Steve’s exceptional work there earned him the CALI Excellence for the Future Award® for both semesters.
 The CALI Award is given to the highest scoring student in each law school class at many law schools.

-Steve started at Salenger Sack as a law clerk, and became an associate when admitted to the bar.
+Steve started at Salenger, Sack, Kimmel & Bavaro as a law clerk and subsequently became an associate when admitted to the bar.

-He handles every aspect of case preparation including accident location investigation, depositions, client intake, no-fault issues, notice of claim filings and legal pleadings.
+He handles every aspect of a personal injury case – from case inception to trial.
 “I’ve found that clients really appreciate a patient, sympathetic listener who takes his time to hear everything they have to say.
 Initially there’s a hesitation but as they start talking, clients open up and express their feelings—knowing that we’re there to help them.
 This helps us to get to the core of the issues.”